olaniyan4m/Thenga-Project/SECRET_ADMIN_ACCESS_GUIDE.md

 ## ✅ **Secret Admin Access Feature Implemented**

-The admin login is now hidden and can only be accessed through a secret 5-click activation on the Pezela logo.
+The admin login is now hidden and can only be accessed through a secret 5-click activation on the Thenga logo.

 ### **🔧 How It Works**

 #### **1. Hidden Admin Login**
 - **✅ Admin Button Hidden**: The "Admin Login" button is no longer visible on the login screen
-- **✅ Secret Activation**: Admin login only appears after 5 clicks on the Pezela logo
+- **✅ Secret Activation**: Admin login only appears after 5 clicks on the Thenga logo
 - **✅ Private Access**: Only you know the secret to access admin features

 #### **2. Secret Activation Process**
-1. **Click the Pezela Logo**: Click the logo 5 times in succession
+1. **Click the Thenga Logo**: Click the logo 5 times in succession
 2. **No Visual Clues**: No progress indicators or visual feedback
 3. **Admin Button Appears**: After 5 clicks, the admin login button slides in
 4. **Auto-Hide**: Admin button disappears after 30 seconds if not used